AlignmentResearch/go_attack/configs/examples/README.md

 If you first train a smaller ViT and then want to use its generated data to pre-train a larger ViT, then
-* launch only shuffle-and-export and the training.
+* launch only shuffle-and-export and the training process.
 To speed up training, you may want to train with multiple GPUs by appending the flag `-multi-gpus <GPU indices, e.g., "0,1,2,3">` to the training script.
 * slowly copy the smaller ViT's training data into the larger ViT's directory,